-The Supplier's scope of planning will also ensure that all capital and tooling budgets necessary to support the program, are approved and in place in time to meet timing requirements.
+The supplier's scope of planning will also ensure that all capital and tooling budgets necessary to support the program, are approved and in place in time to meet timing requirements.

-3.2 PLANNING & DEFINITION OF REQUIREMENTS
+3.2 Planning & Definition of Requirements

-As part of their risk analysis, suppliers will work with the appropriate Magna plant(s) to ensure definition of key program deliverables, including at minimum:
+As part of their risk analysis, suppliers will work with the appropriate Magna Division(s) to ensure definition of key program deliverables, including at minimum:

-- Definition of all customer expectations and government or legislative requirements (e.g. FMVSS) related to product development and approval, as well as serial launch and production.
-Customer requirements shall include all requirements of the applicable Magna plant(s) as well as all final Customer and compliance expectations and requirements. - Review of past warranty or field return issues for any similar product design and/or application.
+Definition of all customer expectations and government or legislative requirements (e.g., FMVSS, CMVSS, ECE, CCC) related to product development and approval, as well as serial launch and production.
+Customer requirements shall include all requirements of the applicable Magna Division(s) as well as all final Customer and compliance expectations and requirements.

+- Review of past warranty, field return or product recall issues for any similar product design and/or application.
 Wherever possible, every attempt to benchmark competitor products shall be made.
-The warranty analysis shall include all sub-tier suppliers, where appropriate.

-- Historical quality data on previous designs or revisions of the current part, or on similar parts and manufacturing processes, shall be reviewed.
-Problem reports and corrective actions, rework and scrap shall be reviewed to ensure inclusion of adequate controls to prevent recurrence of previous nonconformities. - Any campaign prevention data, or government recall or technical service bulletin data shall be reviewed, if available.
+The warranty analysis shall include all sub-tier suppliers, where appropriate. - Historical quality data on previous designs or revisions of the current part, or on similar parts and manufacturing processes, shall be reviewed.
+Problem reports and corrective actions, rework and scrap shall be reviewed to ensure inclusion of adequate controls to prevent recurrence of previous non-conformities. - Any campaign prevention data, or government recall or technical service bulletin data shall be reviewed, if available.

 Suppliers shall work closely with Magna to ensure all processes are controlled adequately so as to prevent the manufacture and transfer of defects.
 Process controls must be sufficient so as to control failure modes identified through the Process Failure Modes Effects Analysis (PFMEA).
 All related sub-tier documentation shall be available for review, by Magna, upon request.

-Special attention shall be given to all Customer attach or interface points on the final product and to critical processes such as heat treating, plating , coating, soldering, welding and appearance items.
+Special attention shall be given to all Customer attach or interface points on the final product and to critical processes such as, but not limited to heat treating, plating, coating, soldering, welding, and appearance items.

-3.3 PRODUCT DESIGN & DEVELOPMENT
+3.3 Product Design & Development

-Suppliers with design responsibility must receive Magna approval of all product design, test and validation specifications, including CAD specifications and transfer requirements.
+Suppliers with design responsibility must receive Magna approval of all product design, test, and validation specifications, including CAD specifications and transfer requirements.
 Suppliers with design responsibility shall ensure all personnel with design responsibility are competent in all applicable tools and techniques, as identified by the supplier.
-All deviations must be approved by Magna, in writing, in advance of implementation.
-Supplier requests for deviations and engineering approvals shall be documented and controlled as per the requirements and documents of the procuring plant(s).
-Suppliers with design responsibility must complete all appropriate Design Failure Modes Effects Analysis (DFMEA), in compliance with latest AIAG standards and have them available for review and Suppliers with design responsibility must receive Magna approval of all product design, test and validation specifications, including CAD specifications and transfer requirements.
-Suppliers with design responsibility shall ensure all personnel with design responsibility are competent in all applicable tools and techniques, as identified by the Supplier.
 All deviations must be approved by Magna, in writing, in advance of implementation.
 Supplier requests for deviations and engineering approvals shall be documented and controlled as per the requirements and documents of the procuring Division(s).